dataforseo/TypeScriptClient/docs/classes/PageSummary.md

 > **`optional`** **broken\_backlinks**: `number`

 number of broken backlinks
-number of broken backlinks pointing to the target
+number of broken backlinks pointing to the page

 #### Implementation of